 The Commission recognises we are visitors to the country we travel across and work in and that many of our Local Commissioners are Traditional Owners and Elders of their communities.
 The Commission acknowledges and pays our respects to the Traditional Owners, Elders and Teachers of these lands; to those of the past whose unseen hands guide the actions and decisions of the Commissioners today; to those of the present working for their communities setting the example for the next generation and to those of the future, the Elders not yet born who will inherit the legacy of our efforts.

 Commissioner Eleanor LOGAN (Waanyi / Gangalidda Clans) grew up in Doomadgee, before moving to Banyo College in Brisbane to complete year 11.
 Eleanor continued to further her education, gaining a Certificate III and a Diploma of Children’s Services, and trained in the area of Aged Care Management.
 Recognising the need for a support network for young mothers in Doomadgee, Local Commissioner Logan was instrumental in forming a playgroup for young mums.
 She was a Councillor with the Doomadgee Aboriginal Shire Council from 2008 to 2012.
 Married to fellow Local Commissioner Christopher Logan, she says family is her priority.
 She has fostered many children and is presently fostering two young boys.
 Eleanor is currently the Director of the Doomadgee Child Care Centre.
-When not working she enjoys camping, fishing and spending time with her 14 grandchildren.
+When not working she enjoys camping, fishing and spending time with her 15 grandchildren.

 Commissioner Karen JUPITER (Gangalidda Clan) was born on Abingdon Downs Cattle Station and moved to Doomadgee where, apart from a stint in boarding school, she has lived her whole life.
-After completing a course in Business Administration, Karen worked at the Department of Communities, Child Safety and Disability Services and the Doomadgee Hospital.
+After completing a course in Business Administration, Karen worked at Department of Communities and the Doomadgee Hospital.
 She has also worked as a receptionist, a teacher aide at the local school and a Centrelink agent.
 During the 1990s she spent seven years as a Family Support Worker at the Women’s Shelter.
 From July 2009 to March 2013 Karen worked at the day care centre also as a Family Support Worker.
 Doomadgee Commissioner Jupiter has four children of her own and has been a foster carer for five others.
 She commenced as a School Attendance Officer in 2014, and believes that the best way forward for the future of Doomadgee’s children is through a quality education.

 Commissioner Christopher LOGAN (Garrawa Ghuthaarn Clan) was born in Normanton and educated at Normanton State School to year 10 after which he moved to Doomadgee.
-Doomadgee Commissioner Logan is married to Eleanor Logan, herself a Local Commissioner, and together they have had three children of their own, raised another two from a young age and provided foster care for many more.
+Doomadgee Commissioner Logan is married to Eleanor Logan, herself a Local Commissioner, and together they have had three children of their own, raised another two from a young age, and provided foster care for many more.
 Christopher’s working life has included employment as a stockman, carpenter, Community Police Officer, a storeman at the Doomadgee Aboriginal Community Council and work at the Doomadgee retail store.
 He was a Councillor from 1992 to 1994 with the Doomadgee Aboriginal Community Council and the Deputy Mayor from 2008 to 2012.
 He has also driven trucks and has run the night patrol for the Doomadgee community.
 For many years Doomadgee Commissioner Logan was involved with the State Emergency Service and was second in charge.
 His strong belief in education and the importance of children attending school every day led in 2013 to his commencement in the initial role of School Attendance Supervisor at the Doomadgee State School, working directly alongside the Doomadgee State School Principal.
 Local Commissioner Logan currently holds the position of Indigenous Education Leader at the Doomadgee State School.
 Doomadgee Commissioner Logan played Rugby League for the Doomadgee Dragons from 1989 to 2007, captaining the side from 1989 to 1994, and was the club chairperson from 2008 to 2014.
 He loves to spend his weekends taking his grandchildren out bush, camping, hunting and fishing.